jjhbw/GoMILP/README.md

 Go dependencies are managed using [Go dep](https://github.com/golang/dep).
 See `Gopkg.lock` and `Gopkg.toml`.

-For testing, solutions to randomized MILPs are compared to solutions produced by the GNU Linear Programming Kit, using its [Go bindings](https://github.com/lukpank/go-glpk).
+For testing, solutions to randomized MILPs are compared to solutions produced by the *GNU Linear Programming Kit*, using its [Go bindings](https://github.com/lukpank/go-glpk).
 To install `libglpk` on macOs, simply run `brew install glpk`.